Neilsmahajan/create-custom-chatbot-avatar-wordpress-plugin/README.md

      ```
 2. **Predefined Questions:**
    - **English:**
       ```
-     - What are my Hours of Operation?
-9 AM to 5 PM Monday through Thursday, 9 AM to 3 PM Friday.
+      Question: What are my Hours of Operation?
+      Answer: 9 AM to 5 PM Monday through Thursday, 9 AM to 3 PM Friday.

-     - What are the current real estate trends in the city?
-The market is hot, with prices increasing by 10% over the past year.
+      Question: What are the current real estate trends in the city?
+      Answer: The market is hot, with prices increasing by 10% over the past year.

-     - How can I find the perfect home for my family?
-I can search for homes in my price range, and I can also search for homes by location.
+      Question: How can I find the perfect home for my family?
+      Answer: You can search for homes in your price range, and you can also search for homes by location.
-     - What is the process for selling my property?
-First, I need to find a real estate agent, then we will discuss the price of the home, and then we will list the home on the market.
       ```
    - **Canadian French:**
       ```
+      Question : Quelles sont mes heures d'ouverture ?
-     - Quels sont mes horaires d'ouverture?
-9h à 17h du lundi au jeudi, 9h à 15h le vendredi.
+      Réponse : De 9 h à 17 h du lundi au jeudi, de 9 h à 15 h le vendredi.

-     - Quels sont les tendances actuelles de l'immobilier dans la ville?
-Le marché est chaud, avec des prix en hausse de 10% au cours de l'année dernière.
+      Question : Quelles sont les tendances immobilières actuelles dans la ville ?
+      Réponse : Le marché est en pleine effervescence, les prix ayant augmenté de 10 % au cours de l'année écoulée.

-     - Comment puis-je trouver la maison idéale pour ma famille?
-Je peux rechercher des maisons dans ma gamme de prix, et je peux également rechercher des maisons par emplacement.
+      Question : Comment puis-je trouver la maison idéale pour ma famille ?
+      Réponse : Vous pouvez rechercher des maisons dans votre gamme de prix, et vous pouvez également rechercher des maisons par emplacement.
-     - Quel est le processus pour vendre ma propriété?
-Tout d'abord, je dois trouver un agent immobilier, puis nous discuterons du prix de la maison, et ensuite nous listerons la maison sur le marché.
       ```
 3. **Avatar Selection:** Upload a custom image of a professional real estate agent.
-4. **Language Preference:** Use the appropriate shortcode (`en-US` for English or `fr-CA` for French).
+4. **Language Preference:** Use the appropriate shortcode (`[chatbot_avatar language="en-US"]` for English or `[chatbot_avatar language="fr-CA"]` for French).
+5. **Owner Email:** Provide your email address to recieve the emails of users who interact with the chatbot.

 The generated plugin will contain these customizations and provide a tailored experience on their WordPress site.